 TRUE OR FALSE: In order to earn higher returns you should invest your money in professionally managed or "actively managed" funds.

 False.
 The statistical evidence is clear that unmanaged index funds (AKA ETF's or "passively managed" mutual funds) outperform "actively managed" funds.
 Ditto for those paid newsletters.
 These authors do no better than the broad market indexes.

-Doing it yourself by investing in bond and stock ETF's
+Doing it yourself: Buy, hold and rebalance bond and stock ETF's

 In this 5-year study (ending in June 2012) randomly selected 3-fund portfolios consisting of actively managed funds were compared versus a comparable index fund portfolio.
 The three funds were Intermediate-term municipal bond funds, large cap blend US stocks and large cap blend foreign stocks.
 A whopping 82% of the actively managed 3-fund portfolios were beaten by the comparable benchmark index fund portfolio.
 The average "actively managed" portfolio did 1.1% worse than the index fund portfolio.
 1.1% might not seem like a lot but at that rate an investment of $100,000 would be worth $259,374 versus $234,573, or $24,800 less than the index fund portfolio after just 10 years!
 That's a difference of not 1.1% but about ten percent of your wealth!
 In other words fees matter!
 Avoid actively managed!
 See chart below.

 "All the time and effort that people devote to picking the right fund, the hot hand, the great manager, have in most cases led to NO advantage.” -- Peter Lynch, legendary manager of the highly successful Fidelity Magellan mutual fund

 "By periodically investing in an index fund the know-nothing investor can actually outperform most investment professionals." -- Warren Buffett